ATSM

 All classes and review sessions are prepared and reviewed across campuses to ensure that students receive the same content, thereby guaranteeing equal opportunities for everyone.

-Does registration require you to attend the sessions/tutorials?
+Does registration require you to attend the sessions/review classes?

 No, registration is required to access the various tutoring services.
-However, students are free to set their own schedules and are not required to attend every session or study group.
+However, students are free to manage their own schedules and are not required to attend all sessions or review sessions.

-We still recommend that PASS and LAS students maintain a regular study routine, for example by using the various tutoring sessions as a guide for their course reviews.
+We do, however, recommend that PASS and LAS students maintain a regular study routine, for example, by using the various tutoring sessions as a guide for their course reviews.

-What is the academic year like in the tutoring program?
+What is a typical year like in the tutoring program?

 For each semester, lectures (CM) begin in week S. The tutorials (ED) for these courses take place in week S+1.
 Finally, the tutoring session rounds out these review sessions in week S+2.

 Thus, for each course, one or more tutoring sessions will need to be prepared for week S+2.
-The schedules will be released the previous weekend, as will the multiple-choice quizzes to be prepared, which will be available online or in paper format (to be picked up in the tutoring room).
+The schedules will be released the previous weekend, as will the multiple-choice quizzes to be prepared, which will be available online or in print (to be picked up in the tutoring room).

 Throughout the year, various events take place, such as the Pre-Semester Workshop, make-up exams and practice exams, Tutoring Day, and Pep’s Week.
 Signing up for tutoring allows students to attend these events and take advantage of these opportunities for hands-on practice and well-being.

-Finally, weekly office hours will be held to address first-year students’ questions and concerns on a more personalized basis.
-During these two-hour sessions, students will have the opportunity to interact more easily with the tutors for each subject.
+Finally, weekly office hours will be held to address first-year students’ questions and concerns on a more individualized basis.
+During these 2-hour sessions, first-year students will have the opportunity to interact more easily with the tutors for the various subjects.

 In addition to the sessions and office hours during which you can interact directly with your tutors, there are several options available for asking questions.

-In addition to the lectures and multiple-choice quizzes for the tutorials, which you can find on Moodle, a Tutoring tab and a forum have been set up to provide you with as much support as possible.
+In addition to the lectures and multiple-choice quizzes for the guided study sessions, which you can find on Moodle, a Tutoring tab and a forum have been set up to provide you with as much support as possible.

-In the Tutoring tab, you will have access to this year’s sessions, which will be posted online as they become available, as well as past tutoring materials and handouts prepared by the tutors and reviewed by the professors.
+In the Tutoring tab, you’ll have access to this year’s sessions, which will be posted online as they become available, as well as past tutoring sessions and study guides prepared by the tutors and reviewed by the professors.

 On the Moodle forum, you can ask your questions, and a tutor will respond as quickly as possible.